-- a) Early Warning: The team will keep a watch on the trigger of any hazard in the ward and inform the WDMC and SMC IRS Team about the incident. - b) Search and Rescue and Evacuation: S & R Team members having acquired response and rescue skills will play the role of first responders in case of a disaster and will assist the Fire Services and other specialized rescuers from SMC and the state in rescue and evacuation following a disaster. - c) Basic First Aid: The first aid team would be comprising of trained volunteers in emergency first aid and will provide basic first aid and shift them to safe locations and hospital after a disaster. - d) Damage & Loss assessment: The Damage and Loss Assessment Task Force Team members will be responsible conducting first hand survey immediately at the aftermath of a disaster and later assist the Damage Assessment Teams in completing the assessment. - e) Evacuation: This stage is very crucial; it should cover the procedural steps for evacuation of people under threat or likely to be affected by the disasters.
-Further, the evacuation route maps to be prepared for most vulnerable pockets/ hazard prone zones of the Ward.
+- a) Early Warning: The team will keep a watch on the trigger of any hazard in the ward and inform the WDMC and SMC IRS Team about the incident. - b) Search and Rescue and Evacuation: S & R Team members having acquired response and rescue skills will play the role of first responders in case of a disaster and will assist the Fire Services and other specialized rescuers from SMC and the state in rescue and evacuation following a disaster. - Basic First Aid: The first aid team would be comprising of trained volunteers in emergency first c) aid and will provide basic first aid and shift them to safe locations and hospital after a disaster. - Damage & Loss assessment: The Damage and Loss Assessment Task Force Team members d) will be responsible conducting first hand survey immediately at the aftermath of a disaster and later assist the Damage Assessment Teams in completing the assessment.

+e) Evacuation: This stage is very crucial; it should cover the procedural steps for evacuation of maps to be prepared for most vulnerable pockets/hazard prone zones of the Ward.

-5.3 Community Preparedness:
+Community Preparedness: 5.3